-The strategy aims to deliver an effective and efficient communication approach for the Government Communication Programme.
-This strategy provides a framework to ensure that the department manages communication in a planned and coordinated way and maintains the commitment to effective and timely communication.
-The strategy also provides for the strategic alignment with the national communication framework of government and the Government priorities linked to the five-year electoral mandate.
+The strategy aims to deliver an effective and efficient communication approach for the GCP.
+The strategy provides a framework to ensure that the department manages communication in a planned and coordinated way and maintains the commitment to effective and timely communication.
+It also provides for the strategic alignment with the national communication framework of government and the government priorities linked to the five-year electoral mandate.

-- this part also deals with pre-history - · why do we need a strategy? - · facts that locate it within a broader and longer term development - · information on a particular programme or campaign.
+- this part also deals with pre-history - · why do we need a strategy? - facts that locate it within a broader and longer term development - information on a particular programme or campaign.